CPNV-ES/Joutes-2020/README.md

 ## Start developping
-You can fin an installation procedure [here](https://github.com/CPNV-ES/Joutes-2020/wiki/Proc%C3%A9dure-d'installation)
+You can find an installation procedure [here](https://github.com/CPNV-ES/Joutes-2020/wiki/Proc%C3%A9dure-d'installation)
 ## Documentation
 You can find the documentation [here](https://github.com/CPNV-ES/Joutes-2020/wiki)